-In this article I’ll go through a list of 4 must-haves that everybody needs to have if they want to buy a house in 2018.
+In this article I’ll go through a list of 4 must-haves that everybody needs to have if they want to buy a house.

 Buying a house isn’t as easy as it used to be.
 The days of no-documentation or low documentation loans are all but gone.